 By Patrick Y. Wen, MD and David Reardon, MD Highly malignant brain tumors called glioblastomas are the most common primary cancer of the brain; about 11,000 cases are diagnosed every year in the United States.
 Patrick Y. Wen, MD (Director) and David Reardon, MD, (Medical Director) of the Center for […]

 When solid tumors are diagnosed, they are often assigned a grade and a stage.
-The grade of a tumor is an indication of how quickly it is likely to grow and spread.
+The grade of a tumor — the cancer grade — is an indication of how quickly it is likely to grow and spread.
 In general, low-grade tumors grow slowly and higher-grade tumors grow more rapidly.
-Tumors are assigned a grade based […]
+Tumors […]

 By Ian Krop, MD, PhD Clinical trials are scientific studies in which new treatments – drugs, diagnostic procedures, and other therapies – are tested in people to find out if they are safe and effective.
 Nearly all cancer drugs in use today were tested in clinical trials.

 By Robert Haddad, MD Human papillomavirus, or HPV, vaccinations were originally advised only for girls.
 The Centers for Disease Control and Prevention (CDC) and the American College of Pediatrics now recommend that both girls and boys be vaccinated.
 The recommendations are well founded: HPV infection is the number one cause of […]